It's a Business Meeting.

 This lack of technology in schools worried members of the Rotary Club of Taveuni Island, who want to ensure students find employment or go on to college, says club member Geoffrey Amos.
 "We want them to go into the market with computer skills."

 Working with Auckland University of Technology and the Rotary clubs of Newmarket, Botany East Tamaki, and Ellerslie Sunrise, New Zealand, Taveuni Island Rotarians launched a project to provide 70 computer tablets to Bucalevu Secondary School and nearby Niusawa Methodist High School.
 They received matching funds from districts 9920 and 9970, and partial funding from a Rotary Foundation Matching Grant.
-(Matching Grants have since been phased out; about Foundation grants.
+(Matching Grants have since been phased out; learn more about Foundation grants.

 Rotary scholar alumna Kelsi Cox, a Canadian who studied in New Zealand, led a team that trained teachers and students how to use the tablets.
 "These small things hold a world of information, and can take these young people to places far beyond the classroom," she says.